+- timber harvesting,

 - new road construction,

 - road improvements,

 - ponderosa pine restoration, and

-- changes in forest covertypes to a desired future condition.
+- change of forest covertypes to a desired future condition.

 This proposal includes a no-action alternative and 2 action alternatives.
-If an action alternative were selected, 10 to 14 million board feet (MMBF) would be treated on 1,865 to 2,444 acres.
-By selecting an action alternative Swan River State Forest's primary commitment to the state's mandated harvest level would be met for the next 3 years.
-The harvest volume would be split into approximately 3 contracts for 2003, 2004, and 2005.
-Under an action alternative, 1.7 to 4.0 miles of road construction, either permanent or temporary, and 3.3 miles of road reconstruction would occur.
-Several roads within the project area would be improved to meet Montana BMP standards for forestry.
+If an action alternative were selected, 10 to 14 million board feet (MMBF) would be treated on 1,866 to 2,444 acres.
+By selecting an action alternative, Swan River State Forest's primary commitment to the State's mandated harvest level would be met for the next 3 years.
+The harvest volume of 10 to 14 MMBF would be divided into 3 separate contracts.
+Each contract would harvest 3 to 5 MMBF of timber.
+The individual contracts would be advertised for bid beginning in 2003, the next in 2004, and the final available in 2005.
+Under an action alternative 1.8 to 4.0 miles of permanent or temporary road construction and 3.3 miles of road reconstruction would occur.
+Several roads within the project area would be improved to meet Montana Best Management Practice (BMP) standards for forestry.

-The project area is located approximately 12 miles southeast of Swan Lake, Montana, within the following State-owned Sections 4, 8, 10, 16, 20, 22, 26, 28, 30, 32, and 34, T23N, R17W, and Sections 32, 33, and 34, T24N, R17W.
+The project area is located approximately 12 miles southeast of Swan Lake, Montana, within Stateowned Sections 4, 8, 10, 16, 20, 22, 26, 28, 30, 32, and 34, T23N, R17W, and Sections 32, 33, and 34, T24N, R17W.